Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/hashtables.md

 # Hashtables
 Hashtables package is an implementation of hashtables in Gothic.
-Currently (2.8.0) only integers are supported as keys.
+Currently (version 2.8.0) only integers are supported as keys.
 The Hashtables grow automatically.

 ## Dependencies